Everything you need to know about Visiting the Cliffs of Moher Ireland

 Stroll to Hag’s Head

-This is a great walk and one of the great Cliffs of Moher viewing point.
+This is a great walk and the dramatic coastline view points.
 Hag’s Head is around an hour’s slow walk from the visitors’ centre at the Cliffs.
 Legend tells us that the old Hag Mal of Malby fell in love with that great Irish hero Cú Chulainn and chased him across Ireland.
 Cú Chulainn escaped by hopping across the sea stacks but the Hag wasn’t so sure-footed lost her footing and was dashed to death on the rocks.

 There is an old ruined tower at Hags head and it was a watch fort known in Irish as Mothar so you can see how the name Moher came about.